ubgultra/ubgultra.github.io/Rigtools.md

 Click Remove Bloat, then confirm, then press Disable Injected Extension

 Note: After using rigtools, the chrome.management page will always be located at filesystem:chrome-extension://ext-id/temporary/index.html.
 It is recommended to bookmark this page as it persists after shutdown and is only overwritten by using rigtools again

+Guide created by UBGUltra, exploit by Rigtools Team.